1 in 5 Canadians struggle with insomnia.

 My clients often see – and more importantly feel – a big difference after only 3-4 sessions.

-I use CBT-I because it works.
+I use these two approaches together because this works.

 How does CBT-I work?